-If the deceased left behind a will, this means the unclaimed funds in the bank account is shared based on what the will dictates.
+If the deceased left behind a will, this means the unclaimed funds in the bank account are shared based on what the will dictates.
 Therefore the next of kin, in this case, does not have any right to claim total or part ownership of the funds left in the bank account, except the will states that.

 What if there’s no will?
 When a person dies without a will, the question of inheritance can get complex.
-This debate is however settled by various aspects Nigerian law.
+This debate is however settled by various aspects of Nigerian law.

 This means that the issue of inheritance is taken to court so that the customary law, Islamic law, English law or the Administration of Estates law can decide.
 In essence, the next of kin is significant in ensuring that assets don’t stay unclaimed upon demise.